insum-labs/starter-project-template/README.md

 ## Start

 In Github simply click the [`Use this template`](https://github.com/insum-labs/starter-project-template/generate) button.
 If using another git platform, start a new project (`git init`) then [**download**](https://github.com/insum-labs/starter-project-template/archive/master.zip) this project (*do not clone or fork*) and unzip into your new project.

+## Overview

+This template contains a lot of features that may help with your project.

+- Folders: The most common folder structure is provided with this project.
+- Build: A common build script is provided.
+This build script exports APEX applications and lists changed files in the `release` file.
+More details are provided in the [`build`](build/) folder
+- [Visual Studio Code](https://code.visualstudio.com/) (VSC) integration: compile or run your SQL and PL/SQL code right from VSC.
+More details are provided in the [`.vscode`](.vscode/) folder.

 ## Setup